vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 `dhā́yase` (with `y` inserted before the suffix: 258); and `áyase, bhárase, spárase, hárase` (with `guṇa`-strengthening of the root).
-Strengthening of the root is also shown by `javáse, doháse, bhojáse, çobháse`.
+Strengthening of the root is also shown by `javáse, doháse, bhojáse, śobháse`.
 In `puṣyáse` is seen, apparently, the present-stem instead of the root.

 b\.
 The ending `se` is extremely rare, being found only in `jiṣé` and